Housing Assistance for Seniors in New Hampshire

 Homeowners: Property Tax Relief, Repairs, and Home Modifications

 Older homeowners in New Hampshire may qualify for programs that reduce property taxes, fund critical home repairs, or improve energy efficiency.
 These programs can help seniors stay safely in their homes while managing housing costs on a fixed income.
+These supports are part of broader home repair and senior housing cost programs designed to help older homeowners stay in place.

 State Property Tax Relief for Low- and Moderate-Income Homeowners